 One of the most profitable ways of turning your blog into a business is creating and selling an online course.
-In this guide, we’re going to show you how to setup an online course using WordPress for free and create a profitable income stream from your blog.
+In this guide, we’re going to show you how to set up an online course for free using WordPress and create a profitable income stream from your blog.

 Many bloggers like Pat Flynn and Yaro Starak managed to make hundreds of thousands of dollars by simply selling online courses from their blogs.
 If you also have knowledge or experience in a specific topic, you can create a course to share that knowledge while also turning your blog into a passive income source.

 While it might sound like a complicated process, setting up an online course with WordPress is actually quite easy and free.
 We’ll show you how it’s done.

 Why Use WordPress?

 Usually, you have to use an online LMS (Learning Management System) platform to create and sell your courses as well as manage your students.
 But these platforms come with expensive monthly subscriptions and platforms fees.